KartikeyaPandey313/NoteVibe/README.md

 ## Logo
 The project logo is shown above.
 To use it in your site:
-1. Save the provided logo image as `logo.png`
+1. Save the provided logo image as `logo.ico`
 2. Place it in the `static/images/` directory
 3. Reference it in your HTML templates as:
    ```html